 A Week on Bonaire: Diving, Donkeys, and Desert Silence

-I arrived at Flamingo International Airport (BON) at 2 PM on a Saturday, picked up a rental truck that smelled like sunscreen and old neoprene, and drove straight to the nearest dive shop to buy my marine park tag.
+Land at Flamingo International Airport (BON) around 2 PM on a Saturday, pick up a rental truck that smells faintly of sunscreen and old neoprene, and drive straight to the nearest dive shop for your marine park tag.
 US$45 for the year.
-That tag — a small plastic card with a sea turtle on it — is your ticket to 80+ shore dive sites on an island where you literally park your truck, gear up from the tailgate, and walk into world-class reef.
+That tag — a small plastic card stamped with a sea turtle — is your ticket to 80+ shore dive sites on an island where you park your truck, gear up from the tailgate, and walk into world-class reef.

 No boat.
 No dive master hovering behind you.
 No rush.
 Just you, your buddy, and the Caribbean Sea.

-Bonaire is 40 km long, 11 km wide, and flat enough that you can see both coasts from the middle.
-Kralendijk — the capital — is a two-street town with dive shops, restaurants, and pastel Dutch colonial buildings.
+Bonaire is 40 km long, 11 km wide, and flat enough that both coasts are visible from the middle.
+Kralendijk — the capital — is a two-street town of dive shops, restaurants, and pastel Dutch colonial buildings.
 Population: about 22,000 for the whole island.

-I checked into a studio apartment in Hato (north of Kralendijk, US$95/night — not cheap, but it had a kitchen, which saves a fortune on food).
-Unpacked.
-Drove south along the coast.
+A studio apartment in Hato (north of Kralendijk, US$95/night — not cheap, but with a kitchen that saves a fortune on food) makes a smart base.
+Unpack, then drive south along the coast.

 The simplicity of this system is staggering.
 No booking.
 No check-in.
 No time slot.
 Just yellow stones.